 Instructions

 Learn how to make this rhubarb frangipane tart with an easy creme frangipane made in the food processor!
 These photos provide visual cues.
-Find the detailed instructions in the recipe card.
+Find detailed instructions in the recipe card.

 Slice rhubarb in ¼ inch pieces on the bias (at a 45 degree angle).